 - Maintain consecutive enrollment

-This scholarship is valid for seven semesters total (three at a community college and transferable to a 4-year university) or until you earn a bachelor’s degree, whichever comes first.
+This scholarship is valid for seven semesters total (three at a 2-year institution and transferable to a 4-year university) or until you earn a bachelor’s degree, whichever comes first.

 The scholarship amount for all students is the same.
 The amount of the Lottery Scholarship is set annually by June 1 by the New Mexico Higher Education Department and can only be applied to tuition.
 Students are responsible for unpaid tuition and fees, unless other scholarships or grants cover these costs.

 If renewal requirements for the Lottery Scholarship are not met, the student has the right to appeal the loss of eligibility for the scholarship.

 - If an appeal is submitted AND approved, the student will be put on probation for the following semester of enrollment.
 During the probationary semester, the student will be required to meet renewal criteria for the Lottery Scholarship.
 If renewal requirements are met during this semester, Lottery will be reinstated for the next semester of enrollment.
 If renewal requirements are not met, the student will lose Lottery funding eligibility for future terms of enrollment.
 NOTE: Students will NOT receive Lottery funding during the probationary semester, and the probationary semester will count as one of the seven semesters for which a student may receive the Lottery.

 - If an appeal is submitted AND denied, the student will lose eligibility for the Lottery Scholarship.

 - If a student does not pass enough credits to meet Lottery eligibility requirements in the Spring semester ONLY, the student may make up the credits by taking courses in the Summer.